Respiratory physiotherapy and reconditioning at home

 How this differs from general home physiotherapy

-The broad Northamptonshire pages explain where Avais works.
+The broad Northamptonshire pages explain where our physiotherapy team works.
 This article focuses on respiratory deconditioning: the mix of breathlessness, low confidence and reduced activity that often follows illness.
 For wider local coverage, see home physiotherapy in Northamptonshire.

 Useful internal links